igramul/mcsmons/Readme.md

 # Minecraft Server Monitoring Service (MCSMONS) Service in Flask

-A Flask web server for Minecraft Server monitoring.
+A Flask web server for Minecraft Server monitoring with Prometheus.

     ./build.sh